BSc Hons Physiotherapy, MCSP, BMAS HCPC POGP registered.

 Tanya qualified as a Chartered Physiotherapist in 2009.
-After completing her core rotations Tanya took a senior post at Colchester General hospital specialising in Women’s and Men’s health and musculoskeletal conditions.
+After completing her core rotations Tanya took a senior post at Colchester General hospital specialising in Musculoskeletal conditions and Women’s and Men’s health.

 Tanya continues to study extensively with expert Physiotherapists and consultants from around the world.
-Tanya has a special interest in Women’s Health, Chronic Pelvic Pain, Chronic Pain, Hypermobility Syndrome and Ante and Post natal rehabilitation.
-Tanya has been working with men struggling urinary incontinence after radical prostatectomy, she has also worked hard to pioneer an exercise class that integrates Sam Head’s Pilates research and functional exercise to promote return to work or hobbies.
-As a qualified acupuncturist and Pilates instructor Tanya continues to be at the cutting edge of her field pioneering treatments on the NHS into over active bladder disorders and urinary and faecal incontinence in men and women.
+Along side general physiotherapy Tanya has a special interest in Women’s Health, Chronic Pain, Hypermobility Syndrome and Ante and Post natal rehabilitation.
+Tanya has also been working with men struggling urinary incontinence after radical prostatectomy.

 Tanya is passionate about her work and provides a professional yet sensitive approach to treating each individual patient.
 She will look at the whole picture and strive to deliver a personalised treatment plan.

-Tanya is married with two adult children.
+Tanya is married with two adult children and two gorgeous grandaughters.
 She enjoys an active lifestyle but loves to relax on long walks with her family and Labradoodle.
 Tanya is a registered physiotherapist with the Health and Care Professions Council, a member of the Chartered Society of Physiotherapy and a member of the Brittsh Medical Acupuncture Society

 Msc Physiotherapy, MCSP, POGP, HCPC registered